 En Route Master of Science in Psychology

-Students enrolled in the Psy.D. program in school psychology who enter with a bachelor's degree may earn, as an en route degree, a Master of Science in Psychology.
-The curriculum for this degree consists of the completion of 51 credit hours in the model doctoral curriculum.
+Candidates enrolled in the Psy.D. program in school psychology who enter with a bachelor's degree may earn, as an en route degree, a Master of Science in Psychology.
+The curriculum for this degree consists of the completion of 73 credit hours in the model doctoral curriculum.
 Graduate students who earn this degree will not have met the educational requirements for certification or licensure in the state of Florida and should not expect to provide psychological services as an independent practitioner.
 Rather, this degree demonstrates master's-level achievement and enhances employment opportunities.

-School psychologists are certified in 43 of the 50 states by the Department of Education (DOE) as a professional educator to provide school psychological services in public, private, or charter schools.
+School psychologists are also eligible for certification in 43 of the 50 states by the Department of Education (DOE) as a professional educator to provide school psychological services in public, private, or charter schools.
 Certification in school psychology can occur at either the specialist or doctoral level.
-Licensure requirements in school psychology vary from state to state.
+Licensure requirements in school psychology vary from state-to-state.
 Florida is one of approximately 10 states that credentials school psychologists for independent practice at the specialist level.
 Licensure requirements include three years of supervised experience as a school psychologist and a passing score of 165 on the School Psychology specialty area exam on the Praxis II National School Psychology Specialty Examination.